-Great advances have been seen in the development of autistic children, some even learning to speak after having been unable to do so all their lives.
-These changes generally do not happen overnight but are part of a gradual process.
+These changes do not happen overnight but are part of a gradual process.
 Yet this method has produced measurable effect in weeks, even days.

-Just as we all have different fingerprints, we also have our own characteristic way of filtering out what we do not want to hear or concentrate upon.
-We may hear, but we won’t actually be listening.
+Noteworthy: Just as we all have different fingerprints, we also have our own characteristic way of filtering out what we are not comfortable with.
+This is a subconscious process.
+We may hear, but we may in fact not really be listening.

-Nearly all cranial nerves – the optic nerve, the oculomotor nerve, the vagus nerve – are also connected or interrelated.
+And nearly all cranial nerves – the optic nerve, the oculomotor nerve, the vagus nerve – are connected or interrelated.
 Thus vision, breathing, heart rate, digestion as well as many other bodily functions can be affected by this primary sensory organ, the one that is the first to be fully developed and the last to go.